Crispy and juicy pork katsu topped over hot steamed rice and drizzled with creamy Japanese curry sauce…

 - canola oil for frying

 - Cook The Curry: Heat oil in a pot and sauté the onion until it becomes translucent.
 Add the potatoes and carrots and continue sautéing until vegetables cooks.
 Pour the water and bring it to a boil.
+Add the Kokumaru Curry Roux cubes and stir to dissolve.
 Simmer for 15 minutes until the vegetables becomes fully cooked.
 Turn off heat and cook the tonkatsu.

 - Make the Tonkatsu: Season the pork tenderloin slices with salt and pepper.